 What I think has happened though is that someone has pooled together all the current rumours about the so called return of lost DW and is purporting to be an insider to justify his claims.
 Whatever the rumour, it’s an anonymous one and not based in fact.
 Disappointing I know, but there you go.
 As usual, this will be my only comment on the matter.

 Now, as far as we’re concerned Vanezis is a well respected figure in Who fandom, so his intervention should have been enough to put this rumour to bed, right?
 Wrong.
 While many fans accepted what Vanezis wrote, others remained unconvinced.
-For some his denial was just not specific enough.
+For some his denial was simply not specific enough.

-One fan wrote
+One fan responded with:

 He simply debunked a couple of elements of the tweets and ignored the substance of them.